aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### Why do I get the error "There were errors while comparing the configuration changes:" when I update the config file?

     In v1.3.0 we added protections to allow customers to verify the scope of impact of their intended changes to the configuration file.
 In v1.3.0 and above, the state machine does not allow changes to the config file (other than new accounts) without providing the `scope` parameter.
-Please refer to section 1.1 of the `State Machine behavior and inputs` [Guide](../installation/sm_inputs.md) for more details.
+Please refer to the [State Machine behavior and inputs Guide](../installation/sm_inputs.md) for more details.

 ## Support Concerns